GSA/digitalgov.gov/content/resources/2/spanish-language-style-guide-glossaries-information-technology-terms.md

       </td>

       <td valign="top">
-        Portal, sitioÂ Web (sitioÂ is a direct translation from English and used in the U.S. interchangeably whether the site is a Web site or a portal),Â pÃ¡gina Web, cibersitio
+        Portal, sitio Web (sitio is a direct translation from English and used in the U.S. interchangeably whether the site is a Web site or a portal), pÃ¡gina Web, cibersitio
       </td>
     </tr>
   </table>

   <p>
-    Source: Compiled using articles fromÂ <a href="http://www.apuntesonline.org/">ApuntesOnline</a>Â and various sources.
+    Source: Compiled using articles from <a href="http://www.apuntesonline.org/">ApuntesOnline</a> and various sources.
   </p>
 </div>